How Much Should You Eat?

 Below is a list of serving sizes for the most common ones.

-Kale green vegan vegetarian salad
+kale green vegan vegetarian salad

 NUTS (1 serving)